According to Newton's First and Second Laws, what happens whe... | Study Prep in Pearson+

 1

-Recall Newton's First Law, which states that an object at rest stays at rest and an object in motion continues in motion at a constant velocity unless acted upon by a net external force.
+Recall Newton's First Law, which states that an object in motion will continue moving at a constant velocity unless acted upon by a net external force.

-Understand that when forces on an object are balanced, the net force is zero, so the object's velocity does not change.
+Understand that when you decrease the thrust on the scooter, the forward force pushing it decreases.

-Recognize that unbalanced forces mean the net force on the object is not zero, which according to Newton's Second Law causes the object to accelerate.
+Recognize that friction and air resistance act opposite to the direction of motion, providing a backward force.

 Watch next